Aftermath: On Marriage and Separation

 Aftermath: On Marriage and Separation is a 2012 divorce memoir by Rachel Cusk dealing with her marriage and divorce from her husband Adrian Clarke.
 It follows two earlier memoirs, one related to their children: A Life's Work: On Becoming a Mother.

 Summary

 Cusk explores her first marriage, separation and divorce.

 Reception

 The book was reviewed by various newspapers, including the Telegraph and The New York Times.
-The Telegraph gave the memoir five stars, calling it "a beautifully wrought account of marital breakdown".

 Camilla Long's review in The Sunday Times was scathing.
-It won the Hatchet Job of the Year award in 2013.
+Long's review won the Hatchet Job of the Year award in 2013.